devguides-io/devguides-2016/docs/es2015/strings.md

 ---

 `tpl` is a function you write.
-It will be invoked like so:
+It will be invoked like so.
+While this is not used very often, it lets us write things like template engines.

 ```js
 function tpl (strings, values) {